helgeerbe/ml_heating/README.md

 -   **`CYCLE_INTERVAL_MINUTES`**: The time in minutes between each full cycle of learning and prediction.
 A longer interval (e.g., 10-15 mins) provides a clearer learning signal, while a shorter one is more responsive.
 Defaults to 10.
 -   **`MAX_TEMP_CHANGE_PER_CYCLE`**: The maximum allowable integer change (in degrees) for the outlet temperature setpoint in a single cycle.
 This prevents abrupt changes that can cause the heat pump to start and stop frequently.
 For example, a value of `1` with a `CYCLE_INTERVAL_MINUTES` of `10` limits the maximum change to 6 degrees per hour.
 Defaults to 2.
 -   **Entity IDs**: The script is pre-configured with many entity IDs.
 You **must** review and update these to match the `entity_id`s in your Home Assistant setup.
+-   **`PV_FORECAST_ENTITY_ID`**: Home Assistant sensor that provides today's PV forecast.
+The code uses the sensor's attribute `watts` (15‑minute samples) and aggregates them into hourly means for the next four full UTC hours.
+Forecast values are provided in watts (W).
+Hours with no samples are treated as 0.
 -   **`CONFIDENCE_THRESHOLD`**: The model uses a *normalized* confidence in the range (0..1], where `1.0` means perfect agreement between trees (σ = 0 °C).
 The code maps the per-tree standard deviation σ (in °C) to confidence using:
     ```python
     confidence = 1.0 / (1.0 + sigma)